ARK: Survival Evolved Tek Tier Update Delayed For Surprise Feature

 — ARK (@survivetheark) January 17, 2017

-Some of the upcoming Tek Tier updates have already been showcased by the Studio Wildcard team and as of now, The Country Caller lists the confirmed features and additions to ARK: Survival Evolved come Patch v254:
+Some of the upcoming Tek Tier updates have already been showcased by the Studio Wildcard team and as of now, The Country Caller lists the confirmed features and additions to ARK: Survival Evolved come Patch v254.

 - New Mechanic: Hairstyles & Facial Hair (with real-time growing), Hair Dyeing, & Haircutting + Scissors